-Telia Zone is the Telia company’s router, which is used in approximately 1.5 homes in Sweden.
+Telia Zone is the Telia company’s router, which is used in approximately one million homes in Sweden.
 Telia uses Neo4j with Kubernetes to connect to all of these homes, and hosts causal clusters with Kubernetes to graph all the different actions that take place in and through the routers.

 Telia has now moved to expand the use cases possible with the router and is using the graph to determine how many possible use cases there are so the company continues to build out capabilities for the router beyond basic connection to the Internet.

 Some of these additional use cases could include connecting Sonos speakers to Spotify for multiple users within a home and texting parents when their children arrive home.
 All of these actions create instances that are tracked within the graph database to ensure things like not overloading servers and identifying which users are in certain zones the same time.
 These use cases are enabled by Telia’s APIs.

 On the router side, more than 1.5 billion requests per day can take place.
 With causal clustering with Neo4j, Telia is doing a phased rollout rather than pushing this to all homes at once.

 Full Presentation: Scaling Neo4j to Millions of Homes with Kubernetes

 Rickard Damm: The following is how Telia’s Telia Zone router is integrated with Neo4j, with Kubernetes to scale to the million-plus homes in Sweden that use Telia.
 I’m the head of the product for Telia Zone.